Kwannnnn/DiamondCaveGame/docs/game-design.md

 ![image](wireframes/game-design/leaderboard.png)

 This wireframe shows the leaderboard.
-You will see your (and others) name and what score they achieved.
+You will see your (and others) names and what score they achieved.

 ### 5.1.3.
 Play Game menu